How blood sugar affects histamine release

 Taking DAO enzymes with food

-There are products that contain DAO, the enzyme that breaks down histamine in the digestive tract.
+There are specific products that contain DAO, the enzyme that breaks down histamine in the digestive tract.
 These products can help when taken before eating high histamine foods.

 References